-This recipe makes a perfect best pecan pie.
-By that we mean a balanced sweet flavor, lots of toasted pecans, and the pie slices beautifully into wedges, looking just like pictures of pecan pie in a cookbook.
+This recipe makes a perfect pecan pie.
+By that, we mean a balanced sweet flavor, lots of toasted pecans, and the pie slices beautifully into wedges, looking just like pictures of pecan pie in a cookbook.
 Using a 9-inch pie shell, prepare to bake the crust and construct the sweet and delicious filling that makes these pies so popular and well loved.
 The method to make the pecan pie filling for this recipe is a bit unusual and offbeat, but it's not difficult to make.

-- Remove the foil and weights and bake 2 to 3 minutes longer until crust is just beginning to brown on the edges.
+Remove the foil and weights and bake 2 to 3 minutes longer until crust is just beginning to brown on the edges.

-- Meanwhile, melt butter in a medium saucepan.
-Remove from heat; mix in sugars and salt with wire whisk until combined.
+Meanwhile, melt butter in a medium saucepan.
+Remove from heat; mix in sugars and salt with a wire whisk until combined.
 Beat in eggs, one at a time, then beat in corn syrup and vanilla.